 Daly Elementary provides breakfast and lunch at school.
-Breakfast is served from 7:35 a.m. to 7:55 a.m.
+Breakfast is served from 7:30 a.m. to 7:50 a.m.
 Meals can be paid for by the day, week, month, or entire school year.
 Checks should be made payable to Daly Elementary School.
 Meals and milk purchases must be paid in advance.
 No food or drink should be eaten outside the cafeteria except under the supervision and with the permission of a teacher.
 Students may bring their lunch to school but they must eat it in the cafeteria.
 Students should be careful with their food and milk and help to keep the cafeteria clean and pleasant.
 Cafeteria behavior should exemplify good manners.
 Behaviors such as running, shouting, messiness, throwing food, etc., are not acceptable and will result in disciplinary action.
 In an effort to promote an enjoyable and relaxed dining atmosphere, students are asked to comply with all cafeteria expectations.
 Students must demonstrate respect for all staff members/lunchroom supervisors/cafeteria workers.
 Students are responsible for the cleanliness of their table area.

 It is preferred that student's lunch accounts always have a positive balance in their accounts.
 If the account falls below -\$5.00, then a notification will be mailed home informing parents of the charges owed.
-After the account reaches -\$25.00, lunches may no longer be charged.
-If payment is not received in a timely manner the student will be offered a peanut butter sandwich and milk.
+After the account reaches -\$25.00, lunches will continue to be served to your student, but a payment plan must be established through the Daly/Clark office.
+If the balance reaches -75.00, the account will be turned over for collections.